 - The obsession: This is the actual action or mistake a person is concerned about.
 For instance, the student worries that he cheated on the test and will lose a scholarship he was offered because of it.

-- The compulsions: OCD compulsions are the behaviors one utilizes to reduce distress caused by the obsession.
+- The compulsions: OCD compulsions are the behaviors someone utilizes to reduce distress caused by the obsession.
 For example, the student goes to confess to his teacher, friends, family, and clergy wanting to know if they thought he cheated.

-OCD False Memory & Guilt
+OCD False Memories & Guilt

 As with regular OCD, those with false memory OCD experience more excessive feelings of guilt and sense of responsibility than the general population.
-When the feeling of guilt pops up, they’ll dwell on it until they can find the improper past behavior to account for the guilt.1
+When the feeling of OCD guilt pops up, they’ll dwell on it until they can find the improper past behavior to account for the guilt.1

 On the other hand, someone with typical feelings of guilt may have remorse about something that they actually did wrong.
 However, they have the ability to process their emotions, rectify their actions, and move forward.